Henry VIII of Legnica: Life

 In 1388, Henry VIII, in exchange for his resignation of the administration of the Diocese of Wrocław, received from Pope Urban VI the Bishopric of the remote Cambrai in Flanders.

 Henry VIII refused this nomination because of the opportunity to take over the diocese of Włocławek after the current holder, his relative Jan Kropidło – also Duke of Opole, resigned from his post to become the Archbishopric of Gniezno.
-With the nomination of Henry VIII for a richest Bishopric in Poland, he had the same political influence of the powerful Bishop of Krakow, Piotr Wysz.
+With the nomination of Henry VIII for a richest Bishopric in Poland, he had the same political influence of the powerful Bishop of Kraków, Piotr Wysz.

 The official ordinance of Henry VIII as Bishop of Włocławek, which as a Diocese included not only Kuyavia in Poland, but the portion of Gdańsk Pomerania within the State of the Teutonic Order, took place on 14 May 1389.

 Henry VIII's rule over Włocławek lasted nine years, during which time he had little interest in the fate of his subjects, his interest was limited only to receiving the large revenue from the Bishopric.
 He lived mostly in Silesia in the lands of his brothers Rupert I and Wenceslaus II: Legnica, Wrocław and Otmuchów.

 Henry VIII died in Legnica on 12 December 1398, probably poisoned during the banquet given by the Archbishop of Gniezno, Dobrogost z Nowego Dworu.
 He was buried in the Wrocław Cathedral; his tombstone, situated in the south nave, remains there today.